ds4dm/ecole/docs/howto/create-functions.rst

 The method that will be called to return an observation is called :py:meth:`~ecole.typing.ObservationFunction.extract`.
-Here is how we can create a new observation function that scale the features their maximum absolute value.
+Here is how we can create a new observation function that scale the features by their maximum absolute value.

 .. testcode::